ClementDuvert/GHG.flux.tropics/Data/README.md

 These datasets are released under the **[CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)**.
 You are free to use, share, and adapt the data with proper attribution.

 If using this dataset in a publication, please cite:
-Duvert et al. (in revision).
-Hydroclimate and landscape diversity drive highly variable greenhouse gas emissions from (sub)tropical inland waters.
-Nature Water.
+Duvert C. et al. (2025) Hydroclimate and landscape diversity drive highly variable greenhouse gas emissions from tropical and subtropical inland waters, Nature Water 3, https://doi.org/10.1038/s44221-025-00522-8.

 ---